ChiedozieObidile/Dispenser/README.md

 - The contract includes various security checks, but a thorough audit is recommended before mainnet deployment.
 - Ensure proper key management for administrative functions.
 - Regularly monitor proposal activities and treasury balance.
+- Be cautious with arithmetic operations to prevent overflow/underflow issues.

 ## Testing